smart-facility/yellowfin-http2/README.md

 * More lightweight, and
 * Optimized for reverse proxying and caching.

-The following sections outline (in order) the steps to get it working
+The following sections outline (in order) the steps to get it working.
+Note that although http/2 does not require encryption, all current implementations require it, and it's a good idea anyway, so you will need a [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificate as part of this.

 # Setup
 ## YellowFin tomcat setup